qi7chen/lua-zmq/API.md

 ### socket.send(data, flag)

-Send a message part on this socket, flag can be 'more' or 'nowait'.
+Send a message part on this socket, flag can be zmq.SNDMORE or zmq.DONTWAIT.
-'more' means `ZMQ_SNDMORE`, 'nowait' means `ZMQ_DONTWAIT`.
 See [zmq_send](http://api.zeromq.org/4-0:zmq-send)

 ### socket.recv(flag)

-Receive a message part from this socket, and return it. flag can be 'nowait' which means `ZMQ_DONTWAIT`
+Receive a message part from this socket, and return it. flag can be zmq.DONTWAIT.
 See [zmq_recv](http://api.zeromq.org/4-0:zmq-recv)

 The following API are documented [here](http://api.zeromq.org/4-0:zmq-setsockopt)